 Wooden skyscrapers are wonderful, but...

-From New Zealand Tree grower May 2012
+Wink Sutton, New Zealand Tree Grower May 2012.

 Google the ‘the world’s tallest building’ and responses include proposals for a 16 to 17 storey building in Norway and for the Creative Renewable Energy and Efficiency group’s plan for a 30 storey building in Austria.
 Google ‘Vancouver wooden skyscraper’ and the response includes architect Michael Green’s proposal for a 30 storey wooden skyscraper in Vancouver, British Columbia.